fortuno-repos/fortuno/README.rst

 Obtaining Fortuno during your build process
 -------------------------------------------

-The simplest way to integrate Fortuno into your project is by downloading and building it as part of your project's build process.
+If you project is built with Fpm, CMake or Meson, the simplest way to integrate Fortuno is by downloading and building it as part of your project's build process.
 The steps vary depending on the build system you're using:

 * **Fpm**: Add Fortuno as a development dependency by including the following lines in your fpm.toml file: